SasView/documents/Sasview Roadmap.md

 * Continue work to expand the size and diversity of the contributor commmunity
 * Begin adding other algorithms to the generic scattering calculator such as SPONGE, McSim, Golden Vector approach etc.
 * Add tabbed and batch functionality to P(R) inversion to match fitting perspective functionality
-* Continue discussions on how to address mutlimodal fitting.
+* Continue discussions on how to address mutlimodal fitting
 * Continue work on developing more advanced resolution calculations in co-operation with NXcanSAS group (e.g. generic resolution functions etc)
 * Usual bug fixes and other minor improvements as time and interest permit

 **Late 2023 - Mid 2024  - Release 5.2**

-Subject to the availability of sufficient resources, release 5.2 will focus on adding major new functionality along with the usual bug fixes and minor improviements.
-In particular, The McSAS, FFSAS and PRISM modules should be incorporated into this release along with some more advanced resolution calculation options.
-New real space to Fourier space calculators may continue to be added to the general scattering calculator and some new tools for multimodal analysis may begin to show up in this release as well.
+Subject to the availability of sufficient resources, release 5.2 will focus on adding major new functionality along with the usual bug fixes and minor improvements.
+In particular, the McSAS, FFSAS and PRISM modules should be incorporated into this release along with some more advanced resolution calculation options.
+New real-space to Fourier-space calculators may continue to be added to the general scattering calculator and some new tools for multimodal analysis may begin to show up in this release as well.
 Use cases and design development will commence on a web interface (possibly including smartphone app capabilities), along with work on some infrastructure projects such as separating out the GUI package from the calculation package and providing more robust parallel processing support.
 Meanwhile, tutorial and community development efforts will continue while an effort will be made to develop sustainable plans for documentation maintenance and development writ large.

 Task Summary (Subject to the availability of sufficient resources):

-* Finish model fitting refactoring work to allow reading in an array representing either PQ or SQ for P*/S fits, fitting oriented model to 1D cut etc.
+* Finish model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
 * Finish work to integrate McSAS and FFSAS
 * Finish work on inclusion of PRISM[^9] functionality
 * Finish work on separating out a generic dataloader package
 * Begin work on separating out sascalc package
 * Begin work to refactor/improve P(R) inversion by adding full automation of parameter choices, 2D as well as 1D P(R), and/or other algorithms
-* begin work on architecture manual
+* Begin work on architecture manual
 * Finish work on advanced model fitting tutorial
 * Finish work on writing custom models tutorial
 * Create at least one more tutorial as appropriate
 * Continue work to expand the size and diversity of the contributor commmunity
 * Create more video tutorials.
-* Begin use case and design on Web interface (with possible smartphone app feature) * initial version can have minimal features but would be useful for demos?
+* Begin use case and design on Web interface (with possible smartphone app feature); _initial version can have minimal features but would be useful for demos?_
 * Expand parallel processing support for multi-GPU, multi-CPU and CPU/GPU computation
 * Continue adding other algorithms to the generic scattering calculator such as SPONGE, McSim, Golden Vector approach etc.
-* Start implementing further tools/algorithms to aid mutlimodal fitting as appropriate.
+* Start implementing further tools/algorithms to aid multimodal fitting as appropriate
 * Complete implementation of first advanced resolution calculations subject to sufficient community agreement
 * Begin work on generic O-Z solver
 * Develop documentation maintenance and development strategy
 * Usual bug fixes and other minor improvements as time and interest permit

 **Late 2024 - Mid 2025 - Release 5.3 / Release 6.0 alpha/beta**

 Subject to the availability of sufficient resources, release 5.3 will focus on wrapping up some new features and preparing for more distributed operation (web app, allowing computational code to run on a cluster with an intelligent launcher/scheduler for the GUI frontend which will make the use of the a cluster backend transparent to the user, data pipelining etc), as well as starting work on providing intelligent feedback.
 However, while the web UI and remote job operation work will continue, is not expected to be ready for this release.
-Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisoned in the documentation strategy exercices will be worked on.
+Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisioned in the documentation strategy exercices will be worked on.

 Task Summary (Subject to the availability of sufficient resources):